Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Low scale dark seesaw with gauge symmetry

-Similar to the case of fermion DM, we can also show the inelastic nature of scalar DM that arises naturally in this model.
-As mentioned earlier, the complex scalar field $\eta$ is a stable DM due to the remnant $Z_2$ symmetry under which $\eta$ is odd while all other particles are even.
+{\bf Inelastic scalar dark matter}: \\ We now turn to show the inelastic nature of scalar DM that arises naturally in this inverse seesaw model.
+The particle content for inelastic scalar DM realisation is already given in table \ref{table1a}.
+Unlike the case of fermion DM, here $U(1)_X \times Z_4$ symmetry alone is not enough to stabilise the scalar DM $\eta$.
+This is due to the presence of a term $H^{\dagger}_1 H_2 \Phi_1 \eta$ in the Lagrangian, allowed by $U(1)_X \times Z_4$ symmetry.
+Therefore, we impose an additional $Z_2$ symmetry under which $\eta$ is odd while rest of the particles are even as mentioned in table \ref{table1a}.
 The relevant Lagrangian involving $\eta$ and $U(1)_X$ gauge boson can be written as:

 where $D_\mu = \partial_\mu + i g' Z'_\mu$ and $B^{\alpha\beta}, Y_{\alpha \beta}$ are the field strength tensors of $U(1)_X, U(1)_Y$ respectively.
 Here $Z'$ is the $U(1)_X$ gauge boson and $g'$ is the corresponding gauge coupling and $\epsilon$ is the kinetic mixing parameter defined earlier.